mkatsoho/enjoy-cmake/example-02/README.md

-# Example 01 - a new hello world project like a real one
+# Example 01 - a new hello world like a real project

 The new hello world project

 - with folders (e.g. source code, docuemnts, etc)
 - with files (e.g. copyright, readme, shell scripts, etc)
-- save binary files in a foler (e.g. bin/)
+- save binary files in a foler (e.g. bin/), or by default build/SAME-FOLDER-AS-SOURCE
-- install files to system folders (e.g. /usr/bin/, /usr/share/doc/)
+- install binary files to system folders (e.g. /usr/bin/, /usr/share/doc/)
+- install binary files to customized folders (e.g. /tmp/hello/bin/, /tmp/hello/share/doc/, etc)

+# read CMakeLists.txt to know how